Updated on 2025-07-30 GMT+08:00

 Feature Description

-• The cluster version 8.2.1 supports downgradation of exception rules.
-All exception rules support downgradation behaviors.
-After downgradation, only network resource preemption is downgraded to a low priority.
-Downgraded network queries are scheduled only when there is no normal queries.
+• Cluster version 8.2.1 supports downgrading of exception rules (note that Decoupled storage and compute clusters do not).
+All exception rules are compatible with downgrading behavior.
+After downgrading, only network resource preemption is affected, lowering its priority.
+Downgraded network queries will only be scheduled when there are no normal queries in the system.

 • The default exception rules are supported only by clusters of version 8.2.0 or later.
 After a cluster of an earlier version is upgraded to version 8.2.0 or later, the default exception rules do not take effect.
 You can create exception rules as needed.